Renormalization Group Evolution of the Standard Model Dimension Six Operators II: Yukawa Dependence: Conclusion

 \acknowledgments

-We would like to thank R.~Alonso, G.~Pruna and A.~Signer \cite{Pruna:2014asa}, and B.~Pecjak for pointing out some corrections, and C.~Bobeth and U.~Haisch~\cite{Bobeth:2015zqa}\ for confirming some of the equations.
+We would like to thank R.~Alonso, G.~Pruna and A.~Signer~\cite{Pruna:2014asa}, B.~Pecjak, V.~Cirigliano, W.~Dekens, E.~Mereghetti, and J.~de Vries~\cite{Cirigliano:2016njn} for pointing out some corrections, and C.~Bobeth and U.~Haisch~\cite{Bobeth:2015zqa}\ for confirming some of the equations.
 This work was supported in part by DOE grant DE-SC0009919.